 The Company has established an employee stock ownership plan for the benefit of all employees who meet the eligibility requirements of the ESOP (the plan generally covers all employees who have completed one month of service).
-The Company may contribute cash into the plan, which may be used to buy new shares of common stock of South Plains Financial, to service ESOP debt (which the ESOP does not currently have outstanding), or maintained by the plan for liquidity purposes.
-The Company's contributions in excess of debt service requirements are completely discretionary.
-Shares in the ESOP are allocated to individual employee accounts.
-Employees become fully vested in amounts contributed by the Company on their behalf after six years.
-When employment is terminated, employees are eligible to receive cash or a distribution of stock, based on the value of their ESOP account.
+The Company has contributed cash annually into the plan, which was used to buy new shares of common stock of South Plains Financial, to service ESOP debt (which the ESOP does not currently have outstanding), or maintained by the plan for liquidity purposes.
+The Company's contributions in excess of debt service requirements were completely discretionary.
+Shares in the ESOP were allocated to individual employee accounts.
+Employees are fully vested in amounts contributed by the Company on their behalf after six years.
+When employment is terminated, employees are eligible to receive cash or, effective as of May 31, 2018, a distribution of stock, based on the value of their ESOP account.